-To avoid any spillage you can place a disposable plastic bag in your waistband.
+As an added precaution, to avoid any spillage you can place a disposable plastic bag in your waistband.

-Gently remove the pouch: tighten the skin on your abdomen by pressing it with one hand, while you carefully remove the adhesive barrier.
+To gently remove the pouch, tighten the skin on your abdomen by pressing it with one hand, while you carefully remove the adhesive skin barrier.

-To apply the new pouch, remove the protective covering from the adhesive barrier immediately before application.
+To apply the new pouch, remove the protective covering of the adhesive skin barrier immediately before application.

-Place your pouch on by positioning the adhesive barrier on the skin immediately below your stoma.
-Press the barrier with your fingers, from centre to edge, to ensure it is securely in place.
+Press the skin barrier from centre to edge with your fingers to ensure it is securely in place.

-Reposition clothing when you are confident your pouch and or barrier is secure.
-Wash your hands thoroughly after changing.
+Reposition your clothing when you are confident your pouch and or barrier is secure, wash your hands thoroughly after changing.